steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 ## What is the Fediverse?

+Imagine if you could comment on a YouTube video from your Instagram account, or tweet a comment on a Facebook account.

+Well, that's never going to happen, but the Fediverse is kind of like that.

-Mastodon can integrate with other apps like [PixelFed](https://pixelfed.org/) (think decentralized Instagram), [PeerTube](https://joinpeertube.org/) (think decentralized YouTube), and many other apps.
+Mastodon can play nicely with other apps like [PixelFed](https://pixelfed.org/) (think decentralized Instagram), [PeerTube](https://joinpeertube.org/) (think decentralized YouTube), and many other apps.
 Broadly, this network is called the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).

 ## HALP.
 I have so many more questions!